quicwg/base-drafts/draft-ietf-quic-transport.md

 Erroneous application of ECN marks in the network can result in degraded connection performance.
 An endpoint that receives an ACK frame with ECN counts therefore validates the counts before using them.
-An endpoint validates these counts by comparing newly received counts against those from the last successfully processed ACK frame.
+It performs this validation by comparing newly received counts against those from the last successfully processed ACK frame.
 Any increase in ECN counts is validated based on the markings that were applied to packets that are newly acknowledged in the ACK frame.